enovella/enovella.github.io/_posts/2017-04-31-android-owasp-crackmes-level-1.md

 *"UnCrackable App for Android Level 1.
 This app holds a secret inside.
 Can you find it?"*
 </div>

-This post details a way of solving the level 1 of Android crackmes released by the OWASP guys.
-Assuming you want to reproduce this write-up, let's make sure you know about binary disassemblers, decompilers, bytecode and crackmes before reading this post.
+This post details several ways of solving the level 1 of the Android crackmes released by the OWASP guys (Bernhard Mueller).
+To begin with, a hardened APK is provided and the main goal is to extract a hidden secret from the app.

 **Requirements: What do we need?**